-My name is Cynthia Jackson, a professional birth worker and I'm the founder of Sacred Rose Birthing Services.
-I provide homebirth midwifery care and hospital doula support for Metro Detroit families (Wayne, Macomb, Oakland, and Washtenaw counties).
-As a midwife, I have experience in over 200 homebirths and as a birth doula I have experience in over 150 hospital births.
-As a midwife I have completed a rigorous 6 year midwifery apprenticeship program.
+My name is Cynthia Jackson, LM, CPM (Licensed Midwife and Certified Professional Midwife) and I'm the founder and director of services of Sacred Rose Midwifery.
+I provide homebirth midwifery care for Metro Detroit families (Wayne, Macomb, Oakland, and Washtenaw counties).
+As a midwife, I have experience in over 400 homebirths.
+Before starting my practice I completed a rigorous 6 year midwifery apprenticeship program.
 Most of my training was under the direction and tutelage of Stacia Proefrock, CPM of Trillium Birth Services and I also had the privilege to learn and work with long-time midwives Kate Mazzara, CPM of Mazzara Midwifery and Eileen Denomme, CPM of Woven In Love Maternity Services.
 During my training to become a midwife I was given the opportunity to gain knowledge and learn the art and skills of midwifery.
-As a doula, I started in 2005 when I took the DONA birth doula training class in Ann Arbor with Patty Brennan of The Center for the Childbearing Year and volunteered with Doulas Care for a few years after training.
-Later in 2011 I started my own professional doula business and by 2013 I became a Community-based Doula Trainer for Health Connect One Community-based Doula Programs in Detroit.
+Before I became a midwife, I was trained as a birth doula in 2005 and in 2011 I started my own professional doula business and by 2013 I became a Community-based Doula Trainer for Health Connect One Community-based Doula Programs in Detroit.
 I've worked tirelessly in the community as a volunteer doula and as an independent professional doula and as a result of my work I was awarded "Doula of the Decade" from Black Mothers' Breastfeeding Association (BMBFA) in Oct 2017.

 In my spare time, I enjoy peace and quiet, listening to music, reading, and meditating.
 When I'm off call I enjoy vacationing with my family and friends.
 My favorite place to vacation is anywhere by the beach!